cooklang/spec/README.md

 * [Syntax Highlighting](#syntax-highlighting)

 ## About Cooklang
 Cooklang is the markup language at the center of an open-source ecosystem for cooking and recipe management.
 In Cooklang, each text file is a recipe written as plain-english instructions with markup syntax to add machine-parsible information about required ingredients, cookware, time, and metadata.

-Formal description of the language can be found [here](EBNF.md).
+More formal description of the language can be found [here](https://github.com/cooklang/spec/blob/main/EBNF.md).

 ## The .cook Recipe Specification
 Below is the specification for defining a recipe in cooklang.